arangodb/docs/site/content/introduction/use-cases.md

 It also features natural language processing (NLP) capabilities and can classify or find similar terms using word embedding models.

-For more information about the search engine, see [ArangoSearch](arangosearch.html).

 ## ArangoDB for Machine Learning